juls858/swapkit-fee-experiment-analysis/README.md

 This project analyzes THORChain's fee experiment data to understand the impact of different fee tiers on swap volume, revenue, and user behavior.
 The analysis uses data from Snowflake's `9R.FEE_EXPERIMENT` schema and provides interactive visualizations through Streamlit dashboards.

-**📖 For AI assistants and developers:** See [Cursor Context Rules](docs/CURSOR_RULES.md).
-If you use Cursor’s Context Rules feature, the same content is available at `.cursor/rules.mdc` for direct ingestion by Cursor.
+**📖 For AI assistants and developers:** This repo uses [Cursor Context Rules](https://cursor.com/docs/context/rules) for AI alignment.
+Rules are organized in `.cursor/rules/` (machine-readable `.mdc` files with front matter) and mirrored in `docs/CURSOR_RULES.md` (human-readable).
+Scoped rules cover Python, Streamlit, dbt, SQL, visualization, and security.

 ### Key Features